RESEARCH LEADER: Professor Hendrik Schäfer

-Microorganisms drive major processes in the Earth system as critical components of so-called biogeochemical cycles that affect the turnover of carbon, nitrogen, sulfur, and other elements.
-In doing so, microorganisms have major effects on the composition of the atmosphere, but not only on major gases such as nitrogen (N2), oxygen (O2), and carbon dioxide (CO2), they also drive the production and degradation of trace gases that are present at low concentrations, so-called trace gases.
+Microorganisms drive major processes in the Earth system as critical components of biogeochemical cycles that effect the turnover of carbon, nitrogen, sulfur, and other elements.
+In doing so, microorganisms have major effects on the composition of the atmosphere, but not only on major gases such as nitrogen (N2), oxygen (O2), and carbon dioxide (CO2), bacteria also drive the production and degradation of trace gases that are present at low concentrations.

 Microbial cycling of organic sulfur compounds

 Microbial metabolism of the organic sulfur compound dimethylsulfoniopropionate (DMSP), of which large amounts are produced in the oceans and coastal marine environments, generates volatile sulfur compounds such as dimethylsulfide (DMS – often referred to as ‘the smell of the sea’) and methanethiol (MT).
 DMS emitted into the atmosphere reacts with other compounds to yield aerosols that contribute to the haze of the atmosphere and promote cloud formation, thus affecting the amount of solar radiation that is reflected, contributing to cooling.